fabric8io/fabric8/docs/console.md

 ### Using Kubernetes/OpenShift

-If you are using Kubernetes or OpenShift you need to find the URL for the console service..
-From there you should be able to navigate to the tabs for [pods](pods.html), [replication controllers] and [services](services.html)
+If you are using Kubernetes or OpenShift you need to find the URL for the console service.
+From there you should be able to navigate to the tabs for [pods](pods.html), [replication controllers] and [services](services.html).

 e.g. if you are using the command line after [installing fabric8](getStartedOpenShift.html) and you have setup the **kube** alias then you can find the IP and port thats running the console via: